brianmcgee/ethw/README.md

 # ethw - Ethereum Wallet Generator

-This Go application is designed to generate Ethereum wallets using deterministic seeds or BIP-39 mnemonics.
+This Go application is designed to generate Ethereum wallets using deterministic BIP-39 mnemonics.
 It offers both command-line arguments and a TOML configuration file for seed input.
 The application outputs wallet information including private key, public key, and Ethereum address either in plain text or JSON format.

 **NOTE**: Use this tool mainly for developing and for testing!